fabriziocacicia/keep-history-conventional/README.md

 # Keep History Conventional
-Keeps in the commits history only the commits that follow the Conventional Commit convention.
+A Github Action that keeps in the commits history of a given branch only the commits that follow the Conventional Commit convention.

 ### Action inputs